RELAX HARD WITH THE WHĀNAU.

 Next, for those with an appetite for adventure, the options are endless.

-- At Okrere Falls you can choose between whitewater rafting with Kaituna Cascades Rafting Company or soar above it with Rotorua Ziplines.
-Afterwards, stop at the Okere Falls Store for fresh, locally inspired food in a quirky riverside setting
+- At Okere Falls you can choose between whitewater rafting with Rotorua Rafting or soar above it with Rotorua Ziplines.
+Afterwards, stop at the Okere Falls Store for fresh, locally inspired food in a quirky riverside setting.

-- Superman dive into a giant inflatable ball and roll down Mt Ngongotahā with ZORB, where the fun will have you laughing uncontrollably.
+- Superman dive into a giant inflatable ball and roll down Mt Ngongotahā in a ZORB, where the fun will have you laughing uncontrollably and you can Relax Hard in their hot tubs and sauna’s while you wait for your turn.

 - Buckle up and head to Velocity Valley, home of speed and adrenaline.
-Here you’ll find the world’s only Shweeb Racer – a human-powered monorail racetrack and the freefall drop, Vertigo.
+Here you’ll find the world’s only Shweeb Racer – a human-powered monorail racetrack, Vertigo – the only freefall drop in the southern hemisphere, and the Agrojet – the world's exclusive jet boat sprint.

 For those seeking a more relaxing morning, Rotorua’s lakes are perfect for easy going family fun.
 Spend the day at Lake Tikitapu (Blue Lake) or Lake Tarawera – both are great for swimming, paddling, and picnicking.
-Bring the boogie boards or hire a kayak, then relax on the shore with your feet in the water while the kids make their own adventures.
+Bring the boogie boards or relax on the shore with your feet in the water while the kids make their own adventures and play on the playground.

 Begin your final day at Te Puia, home to the world-famous Pōhutu Geyser and the New Zealand Māori Arts and Crafts Institute.
 The Te Rā + Haka tour combines a guided experience with a powerful cultural performance, offering an unforgettable glimpse into Aotearoa New Zealand’s heritage.